Unity-Technologies/com.unity.mobile.notifications/com.unity.mobile.notifications/Documentation~/iOS.md

 By default, mobile notifications use the default system sound.
 You can deactivate the sound by changing the [iOSNotificationCenter.SoundType](../api/Unity.Notifications.iOS.iOSNotification.html#Unity_Notifications_iOS_iOSNotification_SoundType).
 A custom sound can be used by using Default sound type and assigning sound file name to [iOSNotificationCenter.SoundName](../api/Unity.Notifications.iOS.iOSNotification.html#Unity_Notifications_iOS_iOSNotification_SoundName).
 The sound file itself has to be manually added to XCode project.
 For more information for file placement and supported formats, refer to [Apple documentation](https://developer.apple.com/documentation/usernotifications/unnotificationsound?language=objc).

 Images or video can added to notifications by using [attachments](../api/Unity.Notifications.iOS.iOSNotificationAttachment.html).

+#### Actionable notifications

+Notifications optionally can have actions.
+Possible actions are registered on notification [category](../api/Unity.Notifications.iOS.iOSNotificationCategory.html) during it's registration, then notifications with the same catogory identifier will have the registered actions on them.

+If user taps a particular actions, rather than notification itself, the [iOSNotificationCenter.GetLastRespondedNotificationAction](../api/Unity.Notifications.iOS.iOSNotificationCenter.html#Unity_Notifications_iOS_iOSNotificationCenter_GetLastRespondedNotificationAction) will return the action identifier.

+A text [input action](../api/Unity.Notifications.iOS.iOSTextInputNotificationAction.html) can be used to request user to type some response text.